Doubt: A Parable

-Doubt, A Parable is a 2004 play by John Patrick Shanley.
+Doubt, A Parable is a dramatic stage play written by American playwright John Patrick Shanley.
 Originally staged off-Broadway at the Manhattan Theatre Club on November 23, 2004, the production transferred to the Walter Kerr Theatre on Broadway in March 2005 and closed on July 2, 2006 after 525 performances and 25 previews.
-The play won the 2005 Pulitzer Prize for Drama and Tony Award for Best Play.
+The play won the 2005 Pulitzer Prize for Drama and 2005 Tony Award for Best Play.

-In 2008, the play was adapted as a feature film entitled Doubt.
+In 2008, the play was adapted as a feature film titled Doubt.
 It starred Meryl Streep as Sister Aloysius and Philip Seymour Hoffman as Father Flynn and was nominated for several Academy Awards.

 Plot

 The play is set in the fictional St. Nicholas Church School, in the Bronx, during the fall of 1964.
 It opens with a sermon by Father Flynn, a beloved and progressive parish priest, addressing the importance of uncertainty: "Doubt can be a bond as powerful and sustaining as certainty."
 The school's principal, Sister Aloysius, a rigidly conservative nun who is vowed to her order, the Sisters of Charity, insists upon constant vigilance.
 During a meeting with a younger nun, Sister James, Aloysius reveals a deep mistrust toward her students, her fellow teachers, and society in general.
-Naïve and impressionable, James is easily upset by Aloysius’s severe manner and harsh criticism.
+Naïve and impressionable, James is easily upset by Aloysius's severe manner and harsh criticism.